To become a full member of the doctoral school CoBeNe please fill in your information here

 The director of the school:

-b) represents the school to the rectorate, its members and the outside world
+b) represents the school to the rectorate, its members and the outside world;

-e) negotiates the budget with the Rectorate
+e) negotiates the budget with the Rectorate;

-f) oversees spending decisions, including those made by the internal committees, e.g. concerning seed grants, completion grants or grants for summer schools and student organized conferences
+f) oversees spending decisions, including those made by the internal committees, e.g. concerning seed grants, completion grants or grants for summer schools and student organized conferences;

-g) provides an annual report to the Rectorate and the general public about the activities of the school, including key performance indicators
+g) provides an annual report to the Rectorate and the general public about the activities of the school, including key performance indicators;

 h) ensures that the program and especially the relevant job openings are internationally and transparently advertised

-i) oversees the admission process
+i) organises the admission process;

-j) ensures that each doctoral candidate is assigned to at least one supervisor and has access to other researchers in the school for advice and feedback in the Thesis Advisory Committee (TAC-) meetings
+j) ensures that each doctoral candidate is assigned to at least one supervisor and has access to other

 2. Responsibilities of the Supervisor